 Lucy Wynkoop, OSB

-Lucy Wynkoop, OSB is a retreat and spiritual director, and has received formal art education.
-Renata Siegl pursues her hobbies of ceramics, watercolors and paper cutting (Scherenschnitte) after having retired from teaching kindergarten and having raised four children with her husband Walter.
-She studied in Vienna, Austria and San Antonio College in Walnut, California.
+Lucy Wynkoop, OSB, who is a retreat and spiritual director, and has received formal art education, is not leading retreats/programs or providing Spiritual Direction at this time.
 Walter Siegl is a retired architect and teacher who enjoys the endless possibilities of creating ceramics in the serene setting of his and Renata’s home studio.

 Margaret D. McGee